nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 <HR>
 </HR>

-#<a name="transectmeasure-example"></a>TransectMeasure example
+# <a name="transectmeasure-example"></a>TransectMeasure example

 The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the
 <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/TM%20schema_BROAD%20ONLY.txt"> Rapid assessment attribute text file</a> and the
-<a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/TM%20schema_BROAD.MORPH.TYPE.with%20Invert%20Complex_170619.txt"> Detailed assessment attribute text file</a> or thefor uploading the schema to TransectMeasure is provided in this repository.
+<a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/TM%20schema_BROAD.MORPH.TYPE.with%20Invert%20Complex_170619.txt"> Detailed assessment attribute text file</a>.
+The file for uploading the schema to TransectMeasure is provided in this repository.

 To download these text files so that they can be uploaded to TM, in GitHub select the file and then use "Raw" view.
 The file can then be downloaded as a .txt.

 For more information please see the  <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/StandardOperatingProcedure_TransectMeasure.md">Standard Operating Procedure for TransectMeasure</a>.

-#<a name="r-example"></a>Example data and R scripts
+# <a name="r-example"></a>Example data and R scripts

 Also provided is an <a href="https://github.com/TimLanglois/Habitat-annotation-of-forward-facing-benthic-imagery/blob/master/RWorkflow.md"> R workflow example, including script, example habitat annotation data and outputs</a>.